bryanwongyk/vsavic.netlify.app/README.md

 ### 4.1.3 Landing Page
 The landing page for the website features the following:
 * A hero section composing of images which highlight the club's activities, with prominent text to highlight the club's mission.
 This hero section spans the entire width of the viewport.
+* Call-to-action buttons to other pages on the website.
 * A list of recent events.

 ### 4.1.4 About